top of page

 API Management

 API Management provides an API gateway that sits in front of the HTTP function.
 You can use API Management to publish and manage APIs used by client applications.
 Using a gateway helps to decouple the front-end application from the back-end APIs.
-For example, API Management can rewrite URLs, transform requests before they reach the back end, set request or response headers, and so forth.
+For example, API Management can rewrite URLs, transform requests before they reach the back end, set request or response headers, etc.

 API Management can also be used to implement cross-cutting concerns such as: